diyajojo/os-lab-ques/README.md

-simplified version of os lab question
+simplied version of  my college lab questions (simplied by me to my requirements).